 Detailed information on the equity, effectiveness and efficiency of service provision and the achievement of outcomes for social housing and specialist homelessness service areas is contained in service-specific chapters.

-Note: Attachment tables are referenced by table xA.1, xA.2, etc, with x referring to the chapter or overview.
+Note: Data tables are referenced by table xA.1, xA.2, etc, with x referring to the chapter or overview.
 For example, table GA.1 refers to attachment table 1 for this sector overview.